George Jessel (actor): Film and broadcasting

 Jessel produced a number of Hollywood films, including The Dolly Sisters (1945), Nightmare Alley (1947), Golden Girl (1951) and The I Don't Care Girl (1953).

 In the early 1950s, he performed on the radio in The George Jessel Show, which became a television series of the same name from 1953 to 1954.

-Jessel was the emcee on the short-lived The Comeback Story, a 1954 reality show on ABC in which mostly celebrities shared stories of having overcome adversity in their personal lives.
-After he was replaced as emcee by Arlene Francis, the program soon folded.

-Thereafter, Jessel guest-starred on NBC's The Jimmy Durante Show.
+He guest-starred on NBC's The Jimmy Durante Show.
 In 1968, he starred in Here Come the Stars, a syndicated variety show.
 However, his attempt to extend his career was undermined by a perception that his style of comedy was outdated, as well as by his outspoken support of the American entry into the Vietnam War and of conservative political causes.
-He often crossed the era's stereotypical political lines with his support for the civil rights movement and criticism of racism and anti-Semitism.
+He often crossed the era's stereotypical political lines with its support for the civil rights movement and criticism of racism and anti-Semitism.
 His outspoken political opinions were, at times, the source of scandal.

 In 1971, while being interviewed by Edwin Newman on The Today Show on NBC, he repeatedly referred to The New York Times as Pravda (the house organ of the Communist Party of the Soviet Union), and the interview was cut short.

-His later film roles included a cameo as himself in Valley of the Dolls (1967), The Busy Body (1967) opposite Sid Caesar, and the controversial musical Can Heironymus Merkin Ever Forget Mercy Humppe and Find True Happiness?
+Later film roles included a cameo as himself in Valley of the Dolls (1967), The Busy Body (1967) opposite Sid Caesar, and the controversial musical Can Heironymus Merkin Ever Forget Mercy Humppe and Find True Happiness?
 (1969) directed by and starring Anthony Newley.
 He made additional cameos in other all-star films such as The Phynx (1970) and Won Ton Ton, the Dog Who Saved Hollywood (1976).

-Jessel was included as one of the "witnesses" interviewed in the 1981 film Reds by Warren Beatty.
-To gain perspective on the lives of Jack Reed and Louise Bryant (the two protagonists of the movie), Beatty began filming the "witnesses" as early as 1971.
+His last film cameo appearances would be in Reds (1981), where he was featured as one of numerous contemporaries of John Reed and Louise Bryant, and The Other Side of the Wind, which was released in 2018.